 Wathaurong Aboriginal Cooperative employs over 100 staff in a range of positions in social, community, health and corporate services.
-Most of our staff work from two main office locations at Morgan Street and Mackey St in North Geelong.
+Most staff are based at our two main office locations at Morgan Street and Mackey St in North Geelong.

 Wathaurong employees enjoy a range of benefits including: